UPDATED: “The Cuckoo’s Calling” to Be Adapted by the BBC

 — J.K.
 Rowling (@jk_rowling) December 10, 2014

 In case you haven’t been on Twitter today, J.K.
 Rowling has been tweeting up a storm, responding to fan comments about everything from her new profile header to advocating for Lumos, so perhaps we shouldn’t be surprised that she made a big announcement!
 Few details are available at this time, but we’ll keep you updated as more information is released!
-In the mean time, be sure to head over to Twitter to see some real-time interaction between Jo and her fans – maybe she’ll even respond to you!
+In the meantime, be sure to head over to Twitter to see some real-time interaction between Jo and her fans – maybe she’ll even respond to you!

 The broadcaster optioned Jo’s other post-Potter endeavor, The Casual Vacancy, almost exactly two years ago.
 Though we still don’t know when The Casual Vacancy will air, the first teaser image for the series has been released, and since filming took place throughout autumn of this year, we expect that the premiere date will be revealed soon!

-Rowling will collaborate on the project, with the number and length of episodes to be decided once the creative adaptation process has formally begun.
+The BBC has revealed that Rowling will collaborate on the project, with the number and length of episodes to be decided once the creative adaptation process has formally begun.

 It’s a wonderful coup for BBC Television to be bringing J.K.
 Rowling’s latest books to the screen.
 With the rich character of Cormoran Strike at their heart, these dramas will be event television across the world.